splunk/observability-workshop/content/otel/connect-info.md

 ## 3. Putty (Windows)

-If you do not have ssh preinstalled or if you are on a Windows system,  the best option is to install putty, you can find [here](https://www.putty.org/){: target=_blank}.
+If you do not have ssh preinstalled or if you are on a Windows system,  the best option is to install putty, you can find [here](https://www.putty.org/).

 !!! important
     If you **cannot** install Putty, please go to [Web Browser (All)](../connect-info/#web-browser-all).